ManatiCR/manati-vm/README.md

 https://docs.vagrantup.com/v2/synced-folders/nfs.html

-Therefore, it is advised to clone this repository in an unencrypted folder or if you're using Full Disk Encryption, your ok.
+Therefore, it is advised to clone this repository in an unencrypted folder or if you're using Full Disk Encryption, you're ok.

 ### Apachesolr use